Franz Krech

 Major General (Generalmajor) Franz Krech (23 June 1889 – 27 April 1944) was the German commander of the 41st Fortress Division of the Wehrmacht during the World War II Axis occupation of Greece.
 He was ambushed and killed by a platoon of the Greek People's Liberation Army (ELAS) in Molaoi, Laconia.
-It led to harsh reprisals by the occupying forces and contributed to the declaration of the Peloponnese as an "operational zone", i.e. a war zone.
+It led to harsh reprisals by the occupying forces and contributed to the declaration of Peloponnese as an "operational zone", i.e. a war zone.

 Biography

 Franz Krech was born on 23 June 1889 in Görlitz.
 He joined the Deutsches Heer on the 2nd of May, 1908 and became a lieutenant on 19 August 1909.
 He saw combat during World War I as part of the Infanterie-Regiment „von Courbière“ (2.
 Posensches) Nr.
 19. He received both classes of the 1914 Iron Cross and the Honour Cross of the World War 1914/1918 for combatants, the Wound Badge in black and the Military Merit Cross 3rd Class with War Decoration.
 Postwar, he remained in the Reichswehr and the Wehrmacht, later receiving the Wehrmacht Long Service Award.
 During the outbreak of World War II he was an Oberst, serving as an Army Selection Inspector.